 Financial assets are graded according to current credit ratings issued.
 AAA is the highest possible rating.
 Investment grade financial assets are classified within the range of AAA to BBB ratings.
 Financial assets which fall outside of this range are classified as speculative grade.
-Credit limits for each counterparty are set based on default probabilities that are in turn based on the rating of the counterparty concerned.
+Credit limits for individual counterparties are established in Irish Life Health's Investment Policy and vary based on the credit rating of each counterparty.

-The following table provides information regarding the Irish Life Health's aggregated credit risk exposure to its largest counterparties at 31 December 2017 and 31 December 2016.
-During 2017 management of investments was outsourced to CLAM resulting in a more favourable credit risk position at year end.
+The following table provides information regarding the Irish Life Health's aggregated credit risk exposure to its largest counterparties at 31 December 2018 and 31 December 2017.